NanYoMy/ImageAbstraction/README.md

 The user can choose to omit edges and quantization entirely by setting their respective sliders to their minimum and maximum value.

-All image processing is done on a seperate thread to ensure the user interface remains responsive at all times.
+All image processing is done on a separate thread to ensure the user interface remains responsive at all times.

 __Note__: This project use ARC (automatic reference counting) and can only be compiled with Xcode versions 4.2+.